White-Label PR Best Practices

 1. Billing upfront.
 We bill upfront, so if you, as a white-label partner, bill on the tail end, you've got to float the cash in between.
 We recommend you bill upfront, just like we do.
 This mostly gets rid of issues like the client not paying for what they bought, although not 100%.*

 2. Deliverable details.
-We know how it goes—no matter how many times you tell a client what they don't want to hear, they won't hear it.
+We know how it goes.
+No matter how many times you tell a client what they don't want to hear, they won't hear it.

 For example, with rare exceptions we never promise that an article will include a photo, a link, or more than one mention or quote.
 No matter how many times we explain this to the client, there are still times when we'll get the article published and the client asks, "Where's the photo?!"
 When we point to the contract that says "No photo included," they say, "I don't care!
 I want a photo in the article!"